ResearchObject/ro-crate/docs/_specification/1.2-DRAFT/structure.md

 1. TOC
 {:toc}

-## Note on Version 1.2 of the RO-Crate Specification

-This version of the RO-Crate comes after a significant amount of implementation experience has been gathered from users of previous versions, dealing with use cases which were not anticipated or well catered for in the original specification.
-The specification aimed to mix requirements (MUST statements) with background an advice, with the result that it is very hard now to answer basic questions of compliance.
-Added to which, the specification has had multiple patches applied and is starting to become even more unwieldy.
-We acknowledge these issues, but have decided that it is important to release version 1.2 in order to give implementers a path forwards.

-Work has commenced as of the beginning of 2025 on a backwards-compatible new modularized version of the RO-Crate Specification and related documents where we anticipate the hard syntactic requirements (the things an RO-Crate parser needs) will be separated from metadata profiles (the things RO-Crate Validators need) and other guidance about implementation (which implementers need) will be separated from each other, instead of interleaved as in the current document.

-Version 1.2 is anticipating some of these coming changes, by introducing a clearer specification of RO-Crate compliance at a series of levels contrasting with previous versions where compliance was open to interpretation.

 ## Types of RO-Crate

-RO-Crate specifies two broad levels of conformance for a text-string, known as the _RO-Crate Metadata Document_.
-Level one is structural and syntactic compliance - can it be parsed and does it have the right type of linked data?
-Level 2 is  conformance with the core metadata standard that makes an RO-Crate a useful, distributable dataset, which may be completely abstract, such as a a collection of Class and Property definitions.
-Within level 2, a distinction is made between data collections where the data is available via a file system (which was the default assumption when the RO-Crate specification was first conceived) and data collections which are aggregations of web resources and there is a mechanism specified for RO-Crates to indicate conformances with these types of packaging, and advice about how software should handle earlier versions of RO-Crate where packaging was an implicit assumption.

-1. _Valid RO-Crate Metadata Object_: The _RO-Crate Metadata Document_ string can be parsed into an object which has structural conformance with this specification.
-(It is JSON, it is valid JSON-LD with a `@graph` and `@context` key which meet certain constraints).

-   _Valid RO-Crate Metadata Objects_ are the basis of RO-Crate packaging, but can be used for non-packaging purposes as well.

-   An RO-Crate Metadata Document (whether or not is is a valid package) may have rich contextual information about the data, how it was collected  and by whom, with details of funding, related information, equipment and facilities, or about abstract entities.

-   The details of this contextual information are the domain of _RO-Crate Profiles_ which are concerned with semantics.
-Profiles are guides with optional validation services that describe how to use RO Crate Metadata for a particular purpose, such as; interchanging workflow software, describing vocabularies/schemas, or structuring archival repositories.

-2. _Valid RO-Crate Dataset_: The _Valid RO-Crate Metadata Object_ has sufficient metadata to be considered a _Research Object_ which can be distributed

-    - The _Root Entity_:

-       - Meets all the metadata requirements set out in [Root Data Entity](./root-data-entity.html) incuding:
-          - Has [Dataset] as one of its `@type` values
-          - Has a "conformsTo" property with a value of  `{"@id": "https://w3id.org/ro/crate/1.2-DRAFT#ro-crate-dataset"}`

-       NOTE: When processing RO-Crates of versions <= 1.1 conformance with the requirements in [Root Data Entity](./root-data-entity.html) is assumed.
-In RO-Crate version >= 1.2 conformance with these requirements needs to be explicitly stated, which allows for RO-Crate conventions to be used in non-packaging contexts.
-     - A _Valid RO-Crate Dataset_ may also be one two types of _RO-Crate Package_ :
+An _RO-Crate Metadata Document_ is typically used or processed in one of three main ways:

-       -  An _Attached  RO-Crate Package_ has the following constraints:
+1. An _Attached  RO-Crate Package_ that defines an on-disk collection of data,
   - It is defined within a file-system-like service as a directory (known as the _RO-Crate Root_) with the RO-Crate Metadata Document saved in a file-like entity with a file name of `ro-crate-metadata.json`.
-          - References to files and directories in the RO-Crate Metadata Document are present in the RO-Crate.
+  - References to files and directories in the RO-Crate Metadata Document are present in the RO-Crate or available online.
-          - The _Root Entity_ MUST have a conformsTo property which has a value of {"@id": "https://w3id.org/ro/crate/1.2-DRAFT#LocalPackage"}
-       -  A _Detached RO-Crate Package_:
+2. A _Detached RO-Crate Package_:
     - Is defined by a stand alone RO-Crate metadata document which may be stored in a file or distributed via an API.
-            - If stored in a file, the filename SHOULD be `${slug}-ro-crate-metadata.json` where the variable `$slug` is a human readable version of the dataset's ID or name.
+    - If stored in a file, the filename SHOULD be `${slug}-ro-crate-metadata.json` where the variable `$slug` is a human readable version of the dataset's ID or name, to signal that this data package.
-            - The _Root Entity_ MUST have a conformsTo property which has a value of {"@id": "https://w3id.org/ro/crate/1.2-DRAFT#DetatchedPackage"},
+3. As a stand-alone document as part of a tool, such as a website generator where data entities are not processed.

 {.note}
- >For backwards compatibility with RO-Crate 1.1 -- client software may provide modes which force a particular packaging mode to be assumed - for example if the software is passed a directory then it would assume that is processing an _Attached  RO-Crate Package_, while being passed a path to a file, or a string or pre-parsed JSON object the package could be treated as one of:
+ >Client software may provide modes which force a particular packaging mode to be assumed - for example if the software is passed a directory then it would assume that is processing an _Attached  RO-Crate Package_, while being passed a path to a file it could work in _Detached RO-Crate Package_ mode, and attempt to resolve _Web Based Data Entities_ OR provide a mode to simply parse the document and process it without referencing or validating Data entities in any special way.
->1.
-A valid _Valid RO-Crate Metadata Object_ for some purpose such as generating an HTML website
->2.
-A _Valid RO-Crate Dataset_ with no data entities.
->3.
-A _Detached RO-Crate_.

-In all three types of crates the metadata is completed with [contextual entities](contextual-entities) that further describe the relationships and context of the data to form a _Research Object_.
+In all crates the metadata is completed with [contextual entities](contextual-entities) that further describe the relationships and context of the data to form a _Research Object_.

 ## RO-Crate Metadata Document (`ro-crate-metadata.json`)